data-apis/array-api/spec/usage_data.md

 letting us extract however much information from the run time as we want, including string literals, so we can capture arguments that take constants.

-## Detailed results and raw data

-The tooling for collecting traces from executing library exists in the [`python-record-api` library](https://github.com/data-apis/python-record-api) and is published on PyPi.
+The tooling for collecting traces from executing library exists in the [`python-record-api` library](https://github.com/data-apis/python-record-api) and is published on PyPI.
 The `data` folder in that repository contains all of the generated typings, from different downstream users.

+## API Producers Data

+To collect data on array API producers, we scraped the docs of the many common array libraries to pull out the signatures for their various functions.

 The [`array-api-comparison`](https://github.com/data-apis/array-api-comparison)
 repository contains the data that was scraped from array library websites, as well as some summary analysis using that data and the recorded data.

-## Usage
+## Analysis

 We used this data to inform which APIs were most commonly used, to understand what to include in the specification.
 We were also able to see which keyword